GitZoneTools/npmts/README.md

 "typings": "./index.d.ts",
 ```

+##### Instrumentalize Code
+npmts instrumentalizes the created JavaScript code to create a coverage report.

+##### Tests
+When Typings have been installed, TypeScript + Declaration files have been transpiled and the resulting JS has been instrumentalized,
+npmts runs `.test/test.js` with mocha.

 When requiring the module from other TypeScript files,
 the TypeScript Compiler will use the declaration file to resolve typings.

 ### Custom behaviour
-NPMTS looks for an npmts.json at the root of your package.
+Custom behaviour can be achieved through a config file at the root of your package.
+The file must be named **npmts.json**

 ```json
 {